 Engineers will work as part of a either a national company such as British Gas, a smaller regional company or independently.

 You don’t need to accept the first quote offered for the boiler repair; compare the services of several engineers and try to shop around for the best deal without compromising on expertise and experience.
+Click here to find an engineer near you.

 Attempting to fix your own boiler without the correct qualifications can be extremely dangerous.
 Always make sure you hire a Gas Safe registered engineer to undertake any boiler repair, even in an emergency.